-Should a student find it necessary to WITHDRAW COMPLETELY from the university, a prorated refund of tuition will be granted.
+Should a student find it necessary to withdraw completely from the university, a prorated refund of tuition will be granted through the end of the 5th week of attendance.
 In order to qualify for such a tuition refund, the student must complete official withdrawal forms with the approval of his/her advisor.
 The registrar's office must be notified in order for the withdrawal to be official.
 The deadlines for withdrawal and prorated refunds allowed are listed below:

-- ► Through Week 2 75%
+Through Week 2 75%

-- ► Through Week 4 50%
+Through Week 4 50%

-- ► Through Week 5 25%
+Through Week 5 25%

-- ► After Week 5 No Refund
+After Week 5 No Refund